 Sift the dry ingredients into a mixing bowl and whisk well.
 Combine the wet ingredients in a separate bowl, and peel and grate the carrots.

-Combine the wet and dry ingredients, and stir just until there's no dry flour.
-Fold in the shredded carrot and chopped nuts, if using.
+Combine the wet and dry ingredients, and stir just until there's no visible dry flour.
+Fold in the shredded carrots and chopped nuts, if using.

 The batter will be fairly thick and fluffy.
 Divide it evenly among the pans and gently smooth the surface.